Tressley/hpjson/README.md

 This project provides Harry Potter Trading Card Game card data in JSON format for developers to easily use in their projects.

+### Contributors
+* Tressley Cahill
+* Mateusz Koteja

 The JSON files contain Harry Potter characters, names and related indicia that are © & ™ Warner Bros.
 Entertainment - All Rights Reserved.
 This project is not affiliated with Warner Bros.
 Entertainment in any way.

-## Contributors
-* Tressley Cahill
-* Mateusz Koteja

 ## Example Cards
 ### Lesson